OnurOzcelikSE/Inventory-Capstone-Project-IV/README.md

 # Inventory-Capstone-Project-IV
-This code is written in Python for the first capstone project in the HyperionDev Software Engineer Bootcamp.
+This code is written in Python for the fourth capstone project in the HyperionDev Software Engineering Bootcamp.

 **Description**